Snowflake-Labs/sfquickstarts/site/sfguides/src/advanced_guide_to_snowflake_feature_store/advanced_guide_to_snowflake_feature_store.md

 We fit the model and log it to the Model Registry that we created earlier.
 You can read more about Snowflake ML Model Registry in this [section](https://docs.snowflake.com/en/developer-guide/snowpark-ml/model-registry/overview) of the documentation.
 As with the Snowflake Feature Store, models in the registry are versioned.
 When we fit our model with Snowpark ML, using the Feature Store and register the model in the Registry, Snowflake captures the full lineage from source tables through to the model.
 We can interogate the lineage information to understand what models might be impacted by a data-quality problem in our source tables for example.

 Model fitting and optimisation is typically a highly iterative process where different subsets of features, over varying data samples are used in combination with different sets of model hyper-parameters.
 With feature store and model lineage and Model Registry all the the information related to each fitting run is captured, so that we have full Model Reproducibility and Discovery should we need.
 During this process we would normally check our model against a test dataset, to generate test-scores for the model.
-Many more sophisticated  validation techniques exist, but are beyond the scope of this Quickstart.
+Many more sophisticated  validation techniques exist, but are beyond the scope of this Guide.

 * Within-Cluster Sum of Squares
 * Silhouette Score